 If you feel like you’re coming down with something:

-1. Drink more warm lemon water throughout the day, but add some ginger, turmeric, raw honey, and cayenne.
+Drink more warm lemon water throughout the day (add some ginger, turmeric, raw honey, and cayenne for added support).

-4. If you have a cough, forget about regular old cough syrup and reach for SURO.
+If you have a cough, forget about regular old cough syrup and reach for SURO.

-Well I’ve likely given you enough ideas to make your head spin so I encourage you to try one of these options this season instead of reaching for over the counter medication.
+Well, I’ve likely given you enough ideas to make your head spin so I encourage you to try one of these options this season instead of reaching for over-the-counter medication.
 Your body will thank you for it!

 Note: Information contained in this newsletter should not be taken as medical advice.
 I am not a medical doctor.
 Views expressed in this newsletter are based on my own research and methods I have tried personally at home.

 P.S.: Follow me on Instagram to get weekly tips and tricks!